Countly/countly-sdk-documentation/cordova/current.md

 };
 Countly.endTrace(traceKey, customMetric);</code></pre>
 <p>
   The duration of the custom trace will be automatically calculated on ending.
   Trace names should be non-zero length valid strings.
 Trying to start a custom trace with the already started name will have no effect.
 Trying to end a custom trace with already ended (or not yet started) name will have no effect.
 </p>
-<pre><code class="csharp">    Countly.IsLoggingEnabled = true;</code></pre>
 <p>
-  You may also cancel any custom trace you started, using  <code class="objectivec">cancelTrace(traceKey)</code>method:
+  You may also cancel any custom trace you started, using
+  <code class="objectivec">cancelTrace(traceKey)</code>method:
 </p>
 <pre><code class="javascript">Countly.cancelTrace(traceKey);</code></pre>
 <p>